gawill1234/synonyms/README.md

 PROBABLY unique for this use, but not guaranteed so there is only a string compare (is this actually my word) after the CRCs match.

+The brief description of the alogrithm is:
+   For each word
+      crc32
+      word goes to crc32 % 1000 element
+      add the word in order to a list (switch to balanced tree later) add synonyms as array to word node

+   Search
+   Find a word:
+      crc32 of word
+      go to crc32 % 1000 elem
+      search list for crc32 in each node verify word by doing actual word compare if word not right, continue with search

+   Normalize search work around case.
+Make all lower case.

+   crc32 is NOT unique.
+But should be unique enough to require multiple string checks of actual word only very RARELY.

+#### End brief alogrithm description

 The synonyms are stored with the word.
 Variants of the list are created at the same time.
 So for the following example:
 ```